beeware/toga/docs/reference/api/widgets/multilinetextinput.rst

 The input can be provided a placeholder value - this is a value that will be displayed to the user as a prompt for appropriate content for the widget.
-This placeholder will only be displayed if the widget has not content; as soon as a value is provided (either by the user, or programmatically), the placeholder content will be hidden.
+This placeholder will only be displayed if the widget has no content; as soon as a value is provided (either by the user, or programmatically), the placeholder content will be hidden.